Skip Navigation

 other nearby festival goers away from the fire until it has been contained and properly extinguished.

-• Here is a simple fire code to help you decide whether to put out, or get out:
+• Here is a simple fire code to help you decide whether to put out, or get out: Only tackle a fire in its very early stages.

 • Always put your own and other people’s safety first.